IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/dealing_with_large_models.rst

 ----------------------

 You may filter elements and only load a portion of the model.
-Click on :ref:`users/general_usage/ifc_project:Advanced mode` when loading a model.
+Click on :ref:`Advanced Mode <Project Info Advanced Mode>` checkbox when loading a model.

 .. image:: images/advanced-mode.png